 Making the World a More Secure Place

-Gilbert and Cammy R. Abernathy, Ph.D., dean of the Herbert Wertheim College of Engineering, named associate professors Kevin R. B. Butler, Ph.D., and Daisy Zhe Wang, Ph.D., as recipients of the professorships for their contributions to the field of computer science.
+Gilbert and Cammy R. Abernathy, Ph.D., dean of the Herbert Wertheim College of Engineering, named associate professors Kevin R. B. Butler, Ph.D., and Daisy Zhe Wang, Ph.D., as holders of the professorships for their contributions to the field of computer science.

 Butler, the associate director of the Florida Institute for Cybersecurity Research at UF, recently led a research team that uncovered smartphone vulnerabilities.
 The weakness could allow hackers to easily take control of phones and extract private information without users ever knowing.
 Butler’s research focuses on the security of computers, from embedded and mobile devices to cloud computing systems, and the data that they generate.

 “My research objectives can be broadly characterized as assuring the trustworthiness of data,” Butler said.

 As machine learning and artificial intelligence become increasingly prevalent in society, the ways machines make decisions become extremely important to understand.

 “Support from this professorship will help us to examine how machine learning is being used in the context of securing systems; to determine what vulnerabilities exist in the models used for these decisions; how to explain the decision-making process; and how to make it more secure against attackers looking to exploit these systems,” Butler said.

 Wang is currently collaborating with researchers at USC’s Information Systems Institute (ISI), Rensselaer Polytechnic Institute and Columbia University to shorten the time it takes intelligence analysts to collect and interpret data about national and international events.
 With a $1.17 million grant from the Defense Advanced Research Projects Agency (DARPA), Wang will develop computer algorithms that can answer a query by reasoning over an event-driven knowledge base and generating disparate hypotheses about the links between causes and effects for the event in question.